 - Depict hatred, defame, threaten a specific community in the society or incite violence;

 - Contain vulgar language or violence; or

 - Violate the intellectual property or privacy rights of other parties.

 Q: Can my app be a web app, or does it have to be a mobile app?

-A: You can create any type of app, mobile, web, desktop or anything else.
+A: You can create any app, mobile, web, desktop, or anything else.